Contact person: Oliver Wasenmüller

 Grant agreement no.: 01IS12050

-Such systems were already developed and published in the past; amongst others also in our department (KinectAvatar).
-However, these systems have still some limitation concerning precision, level of detail and robustness, so that a practical use is hindered.
+Such systems have already been developed and published in the past.
+However, these systems have some limitations in precision, detail, and robustness that have made practical use difficult to date.

 In this project, the limitations were largely eliminated by the joint use of color and depth information, and the system was expanded to include a cost-effective, non-technical body analyzer by supplementing an analytical component for extracting anthropometric measurements.
 Therefore, the project proposes a new method to define anthropometric measures once on a generic template using landmarks.
 After the initial definition the template can be registered against an individual body scan and the landmarks can be transferred to the scan using a new proposed algorithm.
 Exemplary extracted measurements are displayed in the figure above.

 Further detail regarding RGB-D reconstruction and non-rigid movements (Link) and Precise and Automatic Anthropometric Measurement Extraction using Template Registration (Link).